28 - 30 AUGUST 2015 : RICHFIELD AVENUE

 We plan to continually improve our waste management aiming to maximise recycling rates and minimise volume of waste to landfill.
 Additionally options are evolving in the waste management industry, such as new energy from landfill sites opening which we hope to work with in coming years.

-Like the sound of guaranteed access to the BlaBlaCar priority car park right outside the main festival entrance?
-All you need to do is offer the empty seats in your car on BlaBlaCar.
-You’ll be contacted by fellow festival goers looking to share the journey (and its costs!) with you.
+Well, simply offer your empty seats on BlaBlaCar to 1000s of other festival goers looking to share the journey (and its costs) with you!
 If you take three passengers, you’ve fully covered your journey’s costs!

 Do you know that the biggest CO2 impact on festivals is simply through the audience travelling to the festival site?
 Would you like to reduce the emissions produced by your journey?
 Then keep on reading!